josuegaleas/jvim/README.md

 ### For Windows users:
 Coming soon...

-How to Get the Latest Version of terminal Vim on OS X
+How to Get the Latest Version of Terminal Vim on OS X
 -----------------------------------------------------
 The Vim that comes with OS X is usually out of date.
 The quickest and easiest way to get up to date is to install MacVim through a package manager like [MacPorts](https://www.macports.org/) or [Homebrew](http://brew.sh/).
 Instead of trying to update the pre-installed Vim, it would be safer to just use the Vim binary that comes with MacVim.
 After installing MacVim, you can use `mvim -v` to run this Vim binary.
 For convenience, you can add this line to your `.bash_profile` file: `alias vim="mvim -v"`.
 You can then use `vim` as you usually would and it will use the Vim binary from MacVim.